 That’s why here at Silver Lake College, we created the Master of Science degree in Leadership and Organizational Development.
 This highly valuable degree prepares students to be leaders in their organizations and equips them to creatively manage and inspire employees while fostering a strategic vision within their workplaces.

-The Leadership and Organizational Development program will also help students benefit from the job growth trends happening in Wisconsin right now.
+The Leadership and Organizational Development program also will help students benefit from the job growth trends happening in Wisconsin right now.
 In order to meet the needs of area businesses, the program was crafted to specialize and focus on the disciplines of leadership and organizational development specifically.

 Job outlook for organizational leaders looks good in Wisconsin.
 Projected job growth trends along the I-43 corridor across Brown, Manitowoc and Sheboygan counties show double-digit percentage increases in business and professional services.
 This includes leaders and executives, human resources managers, instructional designers and coordinators, technical trainers, leadership development specialists and others according to figures from WORK.net, Wisconsin’s workforce and labor market information system.